|

 Lovely Indeed shares how she painted her brick fireplace white!

-2. How to Update a Fireplace with Floor to Ceiling Tile
+2. Update a fireplace with floor to ceiling tile

 Note I said: FLOOR TO CEILING.

-But, it’s gotta be floor to ceiling to realllyyyyy be a focal point.
+But, it’s gotta go all the way from the floor to the ceiling to realllyyyyy be a focal point.

 Floor to ceiling fireplace update really makes it pop with a recessed mantle and beautiful stone tones

-Love Create Celebrate actually built out an entire fireplace – so impressive!!
-Love her use of tile (also that it’s floor to ceiling!)
+Lindi & Russ actually built out an entire fireplace – so impressive!!
+Love the use of tile (also that it’s floor to ceiling!)

 This is a great option for almost anyone.
 Maybe not those of you with a brick fireplace – though that’s not saying it’s impossible!